KetherineWang/startup/notes.md

       - Once we start porting over to React, we will convert each of these files to React components located in a directory called `src`.
       - From the root project directory, run:
         - `mv public/* .`
+          - `.`: This refers to the current directory.
+In Unix/Linux, `.` is a shorthand for the current working directory.
         - `rm -r public`
+          - `-r`: This option tells `rm` to be recursive, which is necessary when deleting directories.
+It means that `rm` should delete the directory and all its contents recursively.
     - Install and Configure Vite
       - While in our project root directory, install Vite as a development dependency by running:
         - `npm install vite@latest -D`
-          - `-D` means that `Vite` is only used to development purpose for debugging in the development environment.
+          - `-D` means that `Vite` is only used for development purposes for debugging in the development environment.
       - Then insert/replace the `scripts` found in the newly created `package.json` file located in our project root directory to include the commands for running Vite.
         - `"scripts": {`
           - `"dev": "vite",`